PaddlePaddle/PaddleDetection/docs/advanced_tutorials/READER_en.md

 #### 2.3Customize Dataset
-If the COCO Data Set and VOC Data Set do not meet your requirements, you can load your Data Set by customizing it.
+If the COCO dataset and VOC dataset do not meet your requirements, you can load your dataset by customizing it.
 There are only two steps to implement a custom dataset

 1. create`source/xxx.py`, define class `XXXDataSet` extends from `DetDataSet` base class, complete registration and serialization, and rewrite `parse_dataset`methods to update `roidbs` and `cname2cid`:
   ```python